vladmrb/iOracleTF/README.md

 # iOracleTF

 PoC project demontrating PPO https://www.investopedia.com/terms/p/ppo.asp technical analysis indicator.
+The project is targeting iPad 1 and is runnable from Safari browser or installable as a "web app".
+Should still work on Chrome-like browsers.
+The code is fully client side, so can be run from a local web server.

 ## Usage